 Russell Wahl has argued that for Descartes truth was related directly to natures.
 (Wahl 1995) What is true, he says, “is the object before the mind and not the idea—not the operation of the mind, but what is perceived.”
 (Wahl 1995, p.
 188) In other words, truth is not related to the idea taken materially, but to the idea taken objectively.
 This, he says, is no doubt related to Descartes’ claim that whatever is true is something (real).
 (AT VII 65; CSM II 45) The import of this view is that the simple natures, which constitute the contents of ideas, are also the very same natures possessed by things—at least when the idea is clear and distinct.
 Here, the simple natures look to be serving as an ontological bridge, so to speak, between the mind and extra-mental reality.
 Wahl’s reading is controversial, but worth noting, since the potentiality lurks in its being able to bring closer together the Representationalist and Direct Realist readings.

-A relatively recent suggestion, which emerged in part as a response to the conflict between the Representationalist and Direct-Realist interpretations, comes from Paul Hoffman.
+A relatively recent suggestion, which emerged in part as a response to the conflict between the Representationalist and Direct Realist interpretations, comes from Paul Hoffman.
 (Hoffman 2002) He bases his suggestion on a view held by Aquinas.
 Given that simple natures are the ontological elements of ideas and things, Hoffman in essence argues that it is the simple natures themselves that possess the two kinds of reality that Descartes had introduced in the Third Meditation, namely, formal and objective reality.
 (Hoffman 2002) Consider the adventitious idea of the Sun.
 As noted earlier, this idea is obscure and confused.
 Even so, it reportedly represents the Sun in the heavens.
 Descartes makes clear in the Third Meditation that the astronomical idea of the Sun better “resembles” the object reportedly in the heavens than does the adventitious idea.
-One way this may be the case is that the astronomical idea is clear and distinct in that it includes only those simple natures that presuppose extension, such as shape, size, motion, and so on.
+One way this may be the case is that the astronomical idea is clear and distinct in that it includes only those simple natures that presuppose extension, such as shape, size, motion, and so on (distinct), and it exhibits the presupposition relation (clear).
 The Sun is a body whose nature is extension (in length, breadth, and depth).